 CP/M is a monitor control program for microcomputer system development which uses IBM-compatible flexible disks for backup storage.
 Using a computer mainframe based upon Intel's 8080 microcomputer, CP/M provides a general environment for program construction, storage, and editing, along with assembly and program check-out facilities.

-The CP/M monitor provides rapid access to programs through a comprehensive file management package.
+An important feature of CP/M is that it can be easily altered to execute with any computer configuration which uses an Intel 8080 (or Zilog Z-80) Central Processing Unit, and has at least 16K bytes of main memory with up to four IBM-compatible diskette drives.
+A detailed discussion of the modifications required for any particular hardware environment is given in the Digital Research document entitled "CP/M System Alteration Guide."
+Although the standard Digital Research version operates on a single-density Intel MDS 800, several different hardware manufacturers support their own input-output drivers for CP/M. The CP/M monitor provides rapid access to programs through a comprehensive file management package.
 The file subsystem supports a named file structure, allowing dynamic allocation of file space as well as sequential and random file access.
 Using this file system, a large number of distinct programs can be stored in both source and machine executable form.
 CP/M also supports a powerful context editor, Intel-compatible assembler, and debugger subsystems.
 Optional software includes a powerful Intel-compatible macro assembler, symbolic debugger, along with various high-level languages.
 When coupled with CP/M's Console Command Processor, the resulting facilities equal or excel similar large computer facilities.

-CP/M is logically divided into several distinct parts:

-- BIOS Basic I/O System (hardware dependent)

-- BDOS Basic Disk Operating System

-- CCP Console Command Processor

-- TPA Transient Program Area

-The BIOS provides the primitive operations necessary to access the diskette drives and to interface standard peripherals (teletype, CRT, Paper Tape Reader/Punch, and user-defined peripherals), and can be tailored by the user for any particular hardware environment by "patching" this portion of CP/M. The BDOS provides disk management by controlling one or more disk drives containing independent file directories.
+CP/M is logically divided into several distinct parts: BIOS Basic I/O System (hardware dependent) BDOS Basic Disk Operating System CCP Console Command Processor TPA Transient Program Area The BICS provides the primitive operations necessary to access the diskette drives and to interface standard peripherals (teletype, CRT, Paper Tape Reader/Punch, and user-defined peripherals), and can be tailored by the user for any particular hardware environment by "patching" this portion of CP/M. The BDOS provides disk management by controlling one or more disk drives containing independent file directories.
 The BDOS implements disk allocation strategies which provide fully dynamic file construction while minimizing head movement across the disk during access.
 Any particular file may contain any number of records, not exceeding the size of any single disk.
 In a standard CP/M system, each disk can contain up to 64 distinct files.
-The

-BDOS has entry points which include the following primitive operations which can be programmatically accessed:

-SEARCH Look for a particular disk file by name.
+The BDOS has entry points which include the following primitive operations which can be programmatically accessed: SEARCH Look for a particular disk file by name.
 OPEN Open a file for further operations.
 CLOSE Close a file after processing.

 RENAME Change the name of a particular file.

 READ Read a record from a particular file.

 WRITE Write a record onto the disk.

 SELECT Select a particular disk drive for further operations.